manendri/battery-materials-dsbc25/README.md

 ## Project Overview

 #### Background
-The goal of this project is to use machine learning to reliably predict the band gaps (regression task) and electrical conductivity (classification task) of metal-organic frameworks (MOFs) based on experimentally measured and computationally derived physical and chemical properties.
+The goal of this project is to use machine learning to reliably predict the band gaps (regression task) of metal-organic frameworks (MOFs) based on experimentally measured and computationally derived physical and chemical properties.
 Such efforts at high-throughput screening can accelerate the identification of MOFs with desirable electronic properties for energy storage applications like next generation batteries.

 #### KPIs
 1. Prediction accuracy of band gaps